Parts of Spain appear to merge with the sea after historic rain in before-and-after images

 Waterways that were hardly noticeable in the “before” satellite image from earlier in the month — like the one that cuts just south of Valencia’s city center — are now highlighted in bright blue, indicating how swollen they are.

-Rapid analysis is done in the immediate aftermath of extreme weather events by analyzing data and climate models to establish what role climate change played.
+Rapid analysis is done in the immediate aftermath of extreme weather events by analyzing data to establish what role climate change played.

-CNN Meteorologist Brandon Miller and CNN’s Laura Paddison contributed to this report.
+CNN Meteorologist Brandon Miller and CNN’s Paul P. Murphy and Laura Paddison contributed to this report.

 The-CNN-Wire